mhucka/mediawiki-google-spreadsheet-extension/README.md

 ### Using the plug-in in wiki pages

 When used in a wiki page, `<gscellvalue>` accepts arguments that indicate a row to find in the spreadsheet and the column value within that row to be returned.
 The approach is relatively simple and relies on one important assumption about the spreadsheet: that the **first row consists of column labels**.
-References to "rows" in this extension are to these row labels and **not** to the spreadsheet's own row identifiers---in other words, not to the "A", "B", "C", ....
+References to "rows" in this extension are to these row labels and **not** to the spreadsheet's own row identifiers&mdash;in other words, not to the "A", "B", "C", ....
 "AA", "AB", etc., provided by the spreadsheet, but rather to row labels that the spreadsheet author provides.
 This approach provides an important capability: you can reorder the spreadsheet columns without affecting column references in MediaWiki pages.

 String matches are performed in a case-*sensitive* manner.
 (I.e., "Foo" is not considered to be the same as "foo".)